stacks-network/docs/src/pages/build-apps/guides/authentication.md

 The `showConnect` function accepts a number of properties within a parameter object such as:

 - The app's `name` and `icon`: provided as strings comprising the `appDetails` object property.
 - The `redirectTo` string: used to provide a URL to which the user should be redirected upon successful authentication.
-The `finished` callback serves a similar purpose by handling successful authentication within a context of a popup window.
+The `onFinish` callback serves a similar purpose by handling successful authentication within a context of a popup window.
 - The `userSession` object initiated above.

 Once the user selects the button presented in this modal, they are passed to the Stacks Wallet for authenticator with the `authRequest` token as a GET parameter.
 From there they can confirm authentication and generate a new _Secret Key_ or Stacks identity before doing so, as needed before coming back to the app.